craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Classes/Custom Class - Psion.md

 ## Psionics
 As a psion, you have mastered the ability to invoke the weave using nothing but your mind and will.
 ### Psionic Ability
 Your psionic ability is a representation of the entirety of your mind's ability.
-Average your Intelligence, Wisdom, and Charisma scores.
-This is your "psionic ability score", and, using the typical modifer calculations, your Psionic Ability Modifier is determined by this score.
+Average your Intelligence, Wisdom, and Charisma scores `maybe only 2 of the 3?`.
+This is your "psionic ability score", and, using the typical modifier calculations, your Psionic Ability Modifier is determined by this score.

 Your Psionic Save DC is equal to 8 plus your Proficiency Bonus and your Psionic Ability Modifer.